A unifying Bayesian framework for adversarial robustness: Experiments

-To assess the robustness of our defenses against attacks targeting uncertainty, we evaluate performance on a selective prediction task.
+\paragraph*{Downstream Task: Selective Accuracy} To assess the robustness of our defenses against attacks targeting entropy-based uncertainty quantification, we evaluate performance on a selective prediction task.
 This experiment simulates an uncertainty-based filtering approach where the predictive entropy of the trained BNN serves as an out-of-distribution detector.
-We construct a balanced test set of MNIST and FashionMNIST samples and attack MNIST samples with PGD$^+$ to simultaneously induce misclassification and increase entropy and FashionMNIST samples with an entropy attack to decrease entropy and evade detection.
+We construct a balanced test set of MNIST and FashionMNIST \citep{xiao2017online} samples.
+MNIST samples are attacked with PGD$^+$ to simultaneously induce misclassification and increase entropy.
+FashionMNIST samples are perturbed with an entropy attack to decrease entropy and evade detection.
 We measure accuracy on the retained samples after filtering out the half with highest uncertainty scores.
 Figure \ref{fig:sel_acc} presents results across varying attack strengths.
 The findings largely mirror our previous observations, with two notable distinctions.
 First, both purification-based models exhibit reduced clean accuracy, though onPure demonstrates a marginal advantage.
 This performance degradation can be attributed to the oversimplifications made in the reactive approach.
 Second, although reactive approaches previously showed advantages over NN50 and MIX under stronger attacks, the latter achieve superior performance in terms of selective accuracy for all intensities.

-\paragraph{Ablation Study}
+\paragraph*{Ablation Study}